Ohio Healthy Programs

 Ohio Healthy Programs was created in 2010 by Ohio Child Care Resource and Referral Association (OCCRRA) through funding from the Ohio Department of Health.
 Ohio Healthy Programs training curriculum comes from Healthy Children, Healthy Weights, which was created in 2004 by Columbus Public Health and is designed to prevent childhood overweight and obesity by promoting healthy weight and growth in all children ages birth to five years old.

 Healthy Children, Healthy Weights was originally piloted at Head Start Centers in Columbus.
 In 2015, the Ohio Department of Health began a partnership with Children’s Hunger Alliance supporting the Healthy Children, Healthy Weights curriculum to train family childcare providers on understanding and incorporating healthy eating and active living into their home-based daycare centers, impacting more than 1,000 children across the state of Ohio.
+A pilot program launched in 2021 extended our offering of Ohio Healthy Programs to Childcare Centers.

 The Ohio Healthy Programs requirements include:

-- Completing two webinar sessions and one self-paced on-line training.
+- Completing three self-paced on-line trainings.

-- Adopt 1 new healthy policy: Example: Physical Activity Guidelines for Toddlers & Preschool children: Toddlers and Preschool children will engage in at least 60 minutes, and up to several hours, of unstructured physical activity each day and will not be sedentary for more than 60 minutes at a time, except when sleeping.
+- Adopting 1 new healthy policy: Example: Physical Activity Guidelines for Toddlers & Preschool children: Toddlers and Preschool children will engage in at least 60 minutes, and up to several hours, of unstructured physical activity each day and will not be sedentary for more than 60 minutes at a time, except when sleeping.

 - Offering a different non-fried vegetable per day in a 5-day period.